code-monet/sim-gamer-kit/docs/game_guides/index.md

 ### Crew 2

-This game supports joystick, HOTAS and racing wheels.
-Known compatibility issues:
+This game supports joystick, HOTAS and racing wheel input, the latter with force feedback.

 1. Slip
 2. Hardware Effects Usage: Medium